 Skip to main content

-The GitHub connector lets Summation read repository metadata, issues, and pull requests.
+The GitHub connector lets Summation read a repository’s issues, pull requests, and commits.
 It authenticates with a GitHub Personal Access Token (PAT).

 Form fields